GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/scenarios_similar_to_historical/README.md

 shows how to download and plot the initial conditions for PTHA18 scenarios that had top-3 goodness of fit when compared with historical data at DART buoys.
-In the case of VAUS scenarios we include more than 3 if there are "double-ups" (i.e. identical scenarios, which can easily happen with uniform-slip). *After writing I noticed that in some cases we finding "near double-ups" with slip differing by 0.001m (see the VAUS cases in the puysegur example).
-Currently these are treated as distinct, although they probably shouldn't be.*
+In the case of VAUS scenarios we include more than 3 if there are "double-ups" (i.e. identical scenarios, which can easily happen with uniform-slip). *After writing I noticed that in some VAUS cases we are finding "near double-ups" with slip differing by 0.001m (see the VAUS cases in the puysegur example).
+These might reflect some tiny rounding instabilities in the source-creation code (note we did post-hoc checks to ensure that the specified slip is consistent with the moment to within 1/1000, so this will not be important in regards of the earthquake size).
+Currently such VAUS "near double-ups" are treated as distinct, although they probably shouldn't be.*

 It uses a hard-coded record of the 'best scenarios' that was created with [find_desired_event_rows.R](find_desired_event_rows.R), and is stored in (for